THE RENAISSANCE CLUB - 16 POINTS

 The architect is Tom Doak.
 I have really enjoyed reading Doak's works - from his Confidential Golf Guides to The Anatomy of a Golf Course and I appreciate his philosophy for building golf courses.
 In the introduction to the latter Ben Crenshaw says '"It is up to the golf architect to present us with a thinking contest as well as a physical one".
 That's a great philosophy but I can't help thinking that Doak didn't quite live up to that ideal here.

-The course itself isn't your traditional links setup - the ground is actually quite undulating - especially as you get down to the new holes near the water and into the back 9 - and there is a lot of heavy rough in play just off the fairways.
+The course itself isn't your traditional links setup.
+The ground is actually quite undulating - especially as you get down to the new holes near the water and into the back 9, and there is a lot of heavy rough in play just off the fairways.
 The greens are things of real trickery with some huge mounds and positioning of approach shots relative to the pin is vital.
-Some of the pin positions on the second time I played were really on the edge of acceptability however and seemed design to punish more than challenge!
+Some of the flags on the second time I played were really on the edge of acceptability however and seemed design to punish more than challenge!

 The Renaissance Club has been very clear that it is looking to host a top professional event.
 Gullane 1 beat it to the Scottish Open in 2015 and a combination of the quality of the turf, 'traditional' nature of the challenge and the more inclusive nature of the club makes that an understandable decision.
-However, The Renaissance Club is now becoming a Final Open Qualifier course from 2018 which will increase its profile more.
-They will find a course which provides one of the very sternest tests in UK golf.
+However, The Renaissance Club became a Final Open Qualifier course from 2018 which increased its profile more and was then rewarded with the 2019 Scottish Open.
+They will find a course which provides one of the very sternest tests in UK golf, but I’m not sure they will get a true links experience.

 If this course were in many other parts of the the UK, and even Scotland, then it would be a 'must play' in the area.
 The thing is you will have far more fun teeing it up on most of the other great courses in East Lothian and for the mere mortal golfer you can feel just too beaten up.
 One to play once though if you make multiple visits so you can tick it off probably but if you are passing through the area once it isn't a 'must-play'.